-Notifying ADPH of Positive or Potential COVID-19 Cases
+Notifying ADPH of Positive or Suspected COVID-19 Cases

-ADPH has an online Novel Coronavirus (COVID-19) REPORT Card that is available for reporting positive or potential COVID-19 Cases.
-The School Nurse or Principal will need to report all known positive or potential COVID-19 cases.
-Refer to the Decision Tree in the School Toolkit to help determine which students need to be reported using the COVID-19 REPORT Card.
+ADPH has an online Novel Coronavirus (COVID-19) REPORT Card that is available for reporting positive or suspected COVID-19 Cases.
+The School Nurse or Principle will need to report all known positive or suspected COVID-19 cases.
 Please complete the entire form.
+The following link will take you directly to the report card.